 No one in my household has a history of violence or abuse

-When equipped with the right information, I’ll be comfortable reaching out to my neighbors about the Block Project
+When equipped with the right information, I am comfortable reaching out to my neighbors about The BLOCK Project

 HOW DO I BECOME A BLOCK HOST?

 Attend bi-monthly Community Circles to learn more and connect with other BLOCK hosts and volunteers

 Complete your host profile on our matchmaking system

 Pass yard/site inspection, conducted by Architects without Borders